Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 2. Under Eye Glitter

 Is it even festival season without glitter?
-We love this glitter under-eye by @makeupbyash.x that just screams summer.
+I love this glitter under-eye by @makeupbyash.x that just screams summer.
 She’s even shared some hacks to make the glitter even easier to apply and keep in place for the full festival day.

 - Rather than apply your glitter using gel or glue to make it stick, all you need to do is buy loose glitter* and apply it using Vaseline*.
 That’s right, good old Vaseline.
 It’ll help the glitter to stick to your face without irritating or damaging the skin around the sensitive under eye area.